 Is Birth Control Free Under ObamaCare?

 Some birth control is completely free with no out-of-pocket cost, even before your deductible, under all qualifying non-grandfathered plans, but not all birth control is free.
 If your plan covers birth control, then at least one choice from each of the 18 above FDA-approved categories must be offered with no cost-sharing (your insurer pays the full amount).
-If your plan is exempt, due to you having short term health insurance or a grandfathered plan, then your birth control services may not be covered.
-You can still try to get free coverage by using the tips we talked about.
+If your plan is exempt, due to you having short-term health insurance or a grandfathered plan, then your birth control services may not be covered.
+You can still try to get free coverage by using these tips.

 Tips on getting free birth control: